RiotGear/rg-router/README.md

 ```

 When you go to `about.people` you will still have the title value available via `this.router.current.title` that was set on the `about` state.

+The `history` option is also inherited so if you want a child state to be part of the browser history reset it to true.

 ### `.remove()`